husham007/personalized-weather-station/README.md

 **Alert!!
 The application operates seamlessly when installed locally.
 Currently, the frontend is deployed on Netlify, and the backend is on Render.
 However, Render doesn't permit cookies for cross-origin functionality.**

-Personalized Weather Station (PWS) is a full-stack web application designed to provide a visual representation of the weather for your favorite locations through an intuitive 2D graph (in progress) .
+Personalized Weather Station (PWS) is a full-stack web application designed to provide a visual representation of the weather for your favorite locations.
 Whether you're a weather enthusiast or simply curious about the conditions in different places, PWS offers a personalized and interactive weather tracking experience.

 ## Visit the PWS App